 Don’t write a technical discourse which overrides the story you want to tell.

-The essays emphasise on the intrinsic traits that the committee seeks in the admissions process.
-Strong analytical skills and work ethics are expected in global business, your agility, resilience and motivation will be highlighted in the essays.
-The essays are a way to present your whole personality, not just the individual achievements that you assume the school would like to read.
-Admissions teams appreciate leadership skills in MBA applicants like honesty, teamwork, communication skills and independent thinking.
+A well written SOP emphasises on the intrinsic traits that the committee seeks in the admissions process.
+Strong analytical skills and work ethics are expected in global business environment, your agility, resilience and motivation should be highlighted in the essays.
+The essays and the SOP are a way to present your whole personality, not just the individual achievements that you assume the school would like to read.

-The Introduction.
+Paragraph 1 - The Introduction.
 In this section where you tell the admissions office what you want to study.
-For example, I wish to pursue an MBA degree in Business Analytics.

 Paragraph 2: Use this space to summarize what you did as an undergraduate.
 Enlist or rather walk them through all the important classes you took which stimulated your desire for an MBA education, such as a specific project for a class.
 Discuss the internships you have done discuss what the responsibilities were, and the outcomes.